calebeandrade93/100_Days_Python_Projects/README.md

 ## Turtle Crossing :turtle:
 - I built this game based on the famous "Crossing Road"
-- There is 15 levels which will be kinda impossible you cross the road at level 15...
+- There iare 15 levels which will be kinda impossible you cross the road at level 15...
 But if you lucky try it out !

 ## Pong Game
 - A classical arcade game